endurantgames/cosmiclegends/src/classes/wheelman.md

 ## Skills

-You have the **Academic** skill, plus two additional skills of your choice.
+You have the **Engineer** and **Pilot** skills, plus two additional skills of your choice.

 Whenever you make a roll that uses your skill, roll an additional number of dice equal to the Volume.

 ## Power Words